 CDI Box – Solid-state unit that’s responsible for controlling and adjusting the ignition timing.

-Higher-end more sophisticated ATVs may employ an ECU instead of a CDI box.
+Higher-end, more sophisticated ATVs may employ an ECU instead of a CDI box.

-Spark plug – The plug is the business end, what began at the Stator ends here.
+Spark plug – The plug is the business end; what began at the Stator ends here.
 The plug is the least complicated of all the ignition system components.
-However, it is the component most likely to cause an issue.

 - Coil